custom-components/pyscript/docs/reference.rst

 variables, functions or services.

 In a Jupyter session, one or more functions can be defined in each code cell.
-Every time that cell is executed (eg, ``<Shift>Return``), those functions are redefined, and any existing trigger decorators with the same function name are canceled and replaced by the new definition.
+Every time that cell is executed (e.g., ``<Shift>Return``), those functions are redefined, and any existing trigger decorators with the same function name are canceled and replaced by the new definition.
 You might have other function and trigger definitions in another cell - they won't be affected (assuming those function names are different), and they will only be replaced when you re-execute that other cell.

-When the Jupyter session is terminated, its global context is deleted, which means any trigger rules, functions, services and variables you created are deleted.
+When the Jupyter session is terminated, its global context is deleted, which means any trigger rules, functions, services, and variables you created are deleted.
 The pyscript Jupyter kernel is intended as an interactive sandbox.
 As you finalize specific functions, triggers and automation logic, you should copy them to a pyscript script file, which will automatically reloaded once that file is written.
 That ensures they will be loaded and run each time you re-start HASS.